robotont/robotont-firmware/docs/how_to_add_interfaces.md

 ### How to add new MCU interfaces in current architecture

-This guide covers, how to extend microcontroller functionaity, using STM32CubeMX code generator.
+This guide covers, how to extend MCU functionality, using STM32CubeMX code generator.
 As an example, firstly will be configured I2C interface.

 ### Code generation